 When crews find customer-owned lead service lines

-- Note: If a homeowner has a lead service line, a Denver Water representative will contact them and schedule a time to have the entire line replaced.
-Someone must be home during the replacement to provide access to the water connection inside the home.
+Note: Someone over the age of 18 must be home during the replacement to provide access to the water connection inside the home.

 Afterward